HaydenFaulkner/VideoYOLO/datasets/README.md

 The currently supported datasets are - <a href="http://host.robots.ox.ac.uk/pascal/VOC/">Pascal VOC</a>, <a href="http://cocodataset.org/">MS-COCO</a>, <a href="http://image-net.org/challenges/LSVRC/2017/download-images-1p39.php">ImageNet-DET</a> and <a href="http://image-net.org/challenges/LSVRC/2017/download-images-1p39.php">ImageNet-VID</a>
 </p>

-<p align="center">The datasets will be stored in the following directory structure</p>
+<p align="center">The datasets should be stored in the following directory structure</p>
 <pre>
 VidDet/
 └── datasets/